- About The Motley Fool Stock Advisor and Rule Breakers

 The Gardner brothers launched the Stock Advisor service in 2002.
 Each month, Tom Gardner and his team of analysis recommend one stock, and David Gardner and his team recommend another.
 The newsletter comes just once a month and is targeted at long-term investors.

 David Gardner launched Rule Breakers in 2004.
-Rule Breakers is focused on companies, typically in the tech sector, that are poised to become leaders in emerging industries and technologies.
+The Rule Breakers portfolio is focused on companies, typically in the tech sector, that are poised to become leaders in emerging industries and technologies.
 It uses a similar format to Stock Advisor, taking the form of a once-monthly email newsletter with two stock picks.

 Stock Advisor and Rule Breakers Similarities

 Stock Advisor and Rule Breakers are more alike than they are different.
 As we go through this comparison, you will likely realize that the two services are complementary rather than competing services.
 Here’s what you can expect from both programs.